 The group continues and eventually there is a series CV7080 - CV7086 that contains only power transistors:

 This CV7136 is an interesting device made by AEI.
 It plugs into a tube/valve base but contains four silicon diodes.
 Valve rectifiers are large and run very hot; using semiconductors instead has obvious benefits, although inside the box is a note with a stern warning about voltage surges at switch-on.
-AEI made three types: SR4201-A with CV7135 equivalent, SR4401-A with equivalent CV7136, SR4501-A with equivalent CV7137, however I don't think that they were a commercial success.
+AEI made three CV types: CV7135 with prototype SR4201-A, CV7136 with prototype SR4401-A, and CV7137 with prototype SR4501-A, however I don't think that they were a commercial success.

 Other types in this block that I consider interesting and am seeking are:

 - CV7184 = Semiconductors Ltd MA393A,

 The CV8nnn part of the CV series includes many transistors and diodes, including germanium types, but I have only a few.
 The image shows a CV8565, which the Register shows as having prototype OC450K.
 That is an Intermetall silicon medium-power AF output type, but my example is marked ITT.

 It is hard to know what CV8nnn types to list; these are the ones I consider most interesting and am seeking:

 - CV8276 = Newmarket V30/30P matched pair